On the propagation of gravitational waves in matter-filled Bianchi I universe: Axial perturbations: Equations and Solutions

-Here, $ \Lambda = \sqrt{c_4} /2 $. $ f_{sf}(t) $ is the arbitrary integration constant that can be chosen as zero as done in the last step. $ r_0 $ characterizes the initial hypersurface that generates GWs.
+Here $ \Lambda = \sqrt{c_4} /2 $.
+In the particular case we have analysed here, all the constants in \eqref{17b} have been set to unity.
+The quantity $ f_{sf}(t) $ is the arbitrary integration constant that can be chosen to be zero as done in the last step.
+The parameter $ r_0 $ characterizes the initial hypersurface that generates the GWs.
 The suffix `$ sf $' is used to denote the case of stiff fluid.

-We now look for the solutions $ R_1 $, $ R_2 $, $ R_3 $ and $ R_4 $.
-We obtain two differential equations in $ X(t) $ for the two sets of values of $ \alpha $ and $ \beta $, only with different constants.
-The different expressions of $ U $ do not affect these equations.
-Setting the constants to 1, these equations become:

-These are solved numerically to determine the nature of $ X(t) $.
-The solutions are shown in Figs.\eqref{fig:Plot1} and \eqref{fig:Plot2}.

-The solutions of $ X(t) $ are found to exhibit wave-like behaviour with slowly increasing amplitude at large $ t $.
-Therefore, we may write an approximate trial solution of $ R_3 (t) $ as $ R_3 (t) = (0.05) t^{1/3} (\sin t + \cos t) $.
-Inserting this in equation \eqref{17a}, the 3-dimensional plot of $ h_0 (t,r) $ is obtained as shown in Fig.\eqref{fig:Plot3}.